chellejo13/aspect-extractor/README.md

 print statements like "Corpus has 100 documents" for every hundred documents that have been processed so far, indicating the progress that has been made by the current package that is processing the data (SpaCy first, Stanza second).
 Once the first package is done, you will know that the second package is processing data as the print statements will reset their counts, going back down to "Corpus has 100 documents."
+These statements do not apply to the test file because it has fewer than 100 documents in it.

 Once both packages are done, you will know that everything worked successfully if, upon the program finishing, the terminal prints how many documents there are in SpaCy and Stanza's corpora, and a new directory called `processed_data`